 This era of precision medicine is something that I’ve been tracking now for nearly 20 years … since the first announcement of the decoding of the human genome.
 And now, I believe the time is right for the era of precision medicine to begin because of the vast amount of data that’s been collected on our health through electronic health records, and also because the cost of decoding the human genome has plummeted to the point where we can use it as an everyday thing.
 All of this makes a huge difference in getting a good diagnosis and being matched to the right medicine.

 For investors, this has huge implications, as you’re going to see a massive shift in value from the Big Pharma companies to companies that are going to deliver better diagnoses and match people to the right medications — in other words, the companies that can deliver precision medicine to their patients.
-This is why I’ve made precision medicine the third mega trend that I’m following in my Profits Unlimited service, and we’re going to be issuing our first stock based on this mega trend later this month.

 Editor, Profits Unlimited